BrnCode/BrnCode/assets/readme.md

-This folder contains all assests from this repository.
+This folder contains all assets from this repository.